 Funding Fee= 160,000 x 0.0001% = 0.16 USDT

 Since the Funding Rate is positive (i.e. 0.0001%), long position holders have to pay short position holders.
-So, Trader Bob must pay a funding fee of 0.16 USDT to a short position trader.
+So, Trader Bob must pay 0.16 USDT to a short position trader.
 Meanwhile, a short position holder with the same quantity of contracts (i.e. 10 BTC) will receive 0.16 USDT.

 Here’s how to calculate the funding fees on Bybit inverse contracts using the below screenshot as an example.
 Since the funding rate is positive, long position holders need to pay a 0.01% funding rate to short position holders.